 Everyone enjoys sweets and fun costumes during Halloween, but children are the most at risk for dental problems.
 From sugary treats to tooth decorations and makeup, their teeth need extra care during this time.

-That’s why it’s important to guide them with healthy habits and safe choices to keep their smiles bright and cavity-free while they enjoy the celebration.
+It’s important to guide them with healthy habits and safe choices to keep their smiles bright and cavity-free while they enjoy the celebration.

 Yes!
 If your child wants spooky teeth, only use tooth paint or makeup made for dental use.
 Regular paint or costume makeup can damage enamel or cause allergic reactions.